-A: No, after July 1, 2013 existing customers who need to renew their term licenses will have to convert to vFabric Web Server term license.
-Additional vFabric Web Server term licenses can be purchased at or after the conversion.
+A: No, after July 1, 2013 existing customers who need to renew their term licenses will have to convert to Pivotal Web Server term license.
+Additional Pivotal Web Server term licenses can be purchased at or after the conversion.

 Q: Can I continue to use ERS after the end of support?